tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/track-java-usage-in-a-container/track-java-usage-in-a-container.md

 &nbsp;

-## Task 4: Configure Java Usage Tracker Location
+## Task 4: Configure Java Usage Tracker location

 You should now have a compute instance with Docker installed and a Docker image using Oracle JDK.